Chalarangelo/30-seconds-of-code/README.md

 * Visit [our website](https://30secondsofcode.org) to view our snippet collection.
 * Search for snippets that suit your needs.
 You can search by name, tag, language or using a snippet's description.
 Just start typing a term and see what comes up.
-* Browse the [Snippet collection](https://30secondsofcode.org/list/p/1) to see all the snippets or click individual tags at the top of the same page to narrow down your search to a specific tag.
+* Browse all [snippets](https://30secondsofcode.org/snippes/p/1) or individual [snippet collections](https://30secondsofcode.org/collections/p/1) for each topic.
 * Click on each snippet card to view the whole snippet, including code, explanation and examples.
 * You can copy code blocks on any snippet card, using the copy button at the top right.
 * If you like the project, give it a star.
 It means a lot to the people maintaining it.